xvk3/GHU/README.md

 ```
  - [x] Needs to know META->NOP and prevent guessing of invalid numbers
  - [] Needs to update META->NOG (Number of guesses)
    - From this it is possible to calculate how many participants have (not) guessed, display this on countdown.php ?
+Maybe a fraction NOG/NOP ?

 ```
 countdown.php